Like a Baby: Visually Situated Neural Language Acquisition: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Tomas Mikolov, Emily Pitler, Saranya Venkatraman, and Zixin Tang for comments.
+We would like to thank Tomas Mikolov, Emily Pitler, Zixin Tang, and Saranya Venkatraman for comments.
 Part of this work was funded by the National Science Foundation (BCS-1734304 to D. Reitter).